Linux touch Command Tutorial for Beginners (6 Examples)

 3. How to make touch use access/modification times of existing file

 If you want, you can also force the touch command to copy access and modification timestamps from a reference file.
 For example, suppose we want to change the timestamps for the file 'apl.c'.
 Here are the current timestamps for this file:

-And this is the file which you want touch to use as its reference:
+And this is the file that you want touch to use as its reference:

 Now, for touch to use the timestamps of 'apl' for 'apl.c', you'll need to use the -r command line option in the following way:

 The above screenshot shows that modification and access timestamps for 'apl.c' are now the same as those for 'apl.'

 4. How to create a new file using touch